 The Professional Report (PR) is a committee-supervised, independently written policy analysis report, which takes a year to complete.
 The Writing Center offers a series of Professional Report seminars for currently enrolled LBJ School graduate students.
-Through lectures and collaborative activities, these seminars help students work step-by-step through every stage of the PR writing process.
+Through lectures and collaborative activities, these seminars help students work step-by-step through the stages of the PR writing process.

-You should attend if you are planning to graduate in May 2014 and are writing a Professional Report.
-This is for all students completing the PR, whether you are registered for PR hours through LBJ or through another department as part of a dual degree.
-This session will introduce resources for completing the PR and will allow members of the PR cohort to meet each other.
-The session will cover basic information for successfully completing the PR, using the PR template, and meeting PR deadlines.
+If you plan to graduate in summer or fall and are writing a Professional Report, this seminar is required, whether you are registered for PR hours through LBJ or through another department as part of a dual degree.
+You’ll meet other PR writers and learn basic information for successfully completing the project, using the PR template, and meeting required deadlines.

 Friday, March 25: 12:15-1:45 pm — SRH 3.314/3.355